 A virtual-column example for a function that transforms a column value is shown below.

 Step 1—create the fact table with the virtual column in the index

 The example DDL below creates a fact table similar to the one earlier in this section.
 However, it adds the

 upper_customer_id column.
 The table creates this virtual column to store the result of an

 INSERT INTO operation.

 upper_customer_id column because that column is used in analytics queries.

-CREATE FACT TABLE events_log ( visit_date DATE, asset_id TEXT, customer_id TEXT NOT NULL, event_type TEXT, event_count INT NOT NULL, uppder_customer_id TEXT NOT NULL ) PRIMARY INDEX visit_date, upper _customer_id;
+CREATE FACT TABLE events_log ( visit_date DATE, asset_id TEXT, customer_id TEXT NOT NULL, event_type TEXT, event_count INTEGER NOT NULL, uppder_customer_id TEXT NOT NULL ) PRIMARY INDEX visit_date, upper _customer_id;

 INSERT INTO events_log SELECT visit_date, asset_id, customer_id, event_type, event_count, UPPER(customer_id) AS upper_customer_id FROM ext_tbl_events;